 3. You Need Gym Equipment To Get Abs

-With or without special gym equipment, you can get abs by doing simple abs workout at home using your body weight and low-cost tools such as exercise balls.
+With or without special gym equipment, you can get abs by doing simple abs workouts at home using your body weight and low-cost tools such as exercise balls.
 If you must buy exercise tools, seek ones with multiple uses, for example, resistance bands and dumbbells.

 Getting into the 28 days abs challenge requires commitment and hard work.
 It is about making sacrifices now to reap future benefits.
 Sadly, many start with a lot of energy and expectations but along the way, they give up.
 Remember to consult your doctor and relevant experts before trying any diet or fitness routine.